Tools

 App Configuration → tools.modules.

-To inspect any module's actions and parameter schemas from the CLI:
+To inspect any module's actions and parameter schemas, see the per-module reference pages under modules/reference/.

 Tool constraints